Help people improve their health

-Goal 1: The program will prepare graduates to be successful in graduate studies, supervised practice or as dietetics professionals.
+Goal 1: Program graduates will be prepared for success in graduate studies, supervised practice, or as dietetics professionals.

 - 1(a).
 At least 80% of students will complete the DPD program/degree requirements within 6 years (150% of program length).

 - 1(d).
-The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists averages at least 80%.
+The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- 1(e).
-Of graduates who seek employment will find employment within one year of graduation.
+- 1(f).
+60% of graduates who seek employment will find employment within one year of graduation.

-Goal 2: The program will commit to academic excellence by preparing to engage in the process of critical thinking and problem solving while demonstrating confidence and integrity necessary for success in supervised practice programs and or dietetics related jobs.
+Goal 2: Program graduates will demonstrate the confidence and skills necessary for success in supervised practice programs and dietetics-related jobs.

 - 2(a).
-When surveyed, the mean rating that DPD alumni will give for how well DPD courses prepared them for the internship or a dietetics-related job will meet or exceed the rating of satisfactory (3).
+When surveyed, the mean rating that DPD Alumni will give for how valuable DPD courses were in preparing them for the internship or a dietetics-related job will meet or exceed the rating of satisfactory (3).

 - 2(b).
-When surveyed, the mean rating that senior DPD students will give for how well they feel DPD courses have prepared them for the internship or a dietetics-related job will meet or exceed the rating of satisfactory (3).
+When surveyed, the mean rating that senior DPD students will give for how confident they feel that the DPD courses will prepare them for the internship or a dietetics-related job will meet or exceed the rating of satisfactory (3).

 Student Learning Outcomes